homelab-alpha/docs/content/docs/shell-script/script-information/install_latest_hugo.info.md

 <br />

-Let's break down what this script does in detail.
-The script is named `install_latest_hugo.sh`, authored by GJS (homelab-alpha), and its purpose is to fetch, download, install, and clean up the latest version of Hugo from the official GitHub repository.
+This script, named `install_latest_hugo.sh` and authored by GJS (homelab-alpha), automates the process of fetching, downloading, installing, and cleaning up the latest version of Hugo from the official GitHub repository.

-Here's a detailed explanation:
+Here's a breakdown of the script's operations:

 ## Script Metadata

 - **Filename**: `install_latest_hugo.sh`
 - **Author**: GJS (homelab-alpha)
-- **Date**: May 18, 2024
+- **Date**: December 7, 2024
-- **Version**: 1.1.1
+- **Version**: 1.1.0
 - **Description**: This script fetches the latest version of Hugo from the official GitHub repository, downloads it, installs it to `/usr/local/hugo-extended`, and cleans up the downloaded files.